NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 ![Kimimaro](/assets/images/changelog/kimimaro.png)

 - Grabbable Moves: JA
+- 5B
+  - Elbow hitbox removed
-- 5B elbow hitbox removed; hand hitbox made smaller for first frame only
+  - Hand hitbox made smaller for first frame only
 - 5B(B) improved by 6 frames on hit and block
+- 5BBB(B)
-- 5BBB(B) has more lift on the second hit; does not lift on block
+  - Has more lift on the second hit
+  - Does not lift on block
+- 6B
-- 6B turns back turned people around on hit, more lift
+  - Turns back turned people around on hit
+  - More lift
 - 6B(B) more stun
 - 6BB(B) replaced with 4B
 - 6BAA(A) added as 6AAA(A)
 - 2B(B) launches
+- 8B
-- 8B has spinning knockback and ends sooner, more lift
+  - Has spinning knockback and ends sooner
+  - More lift
+- 6A
+  - Made a strong hit
+  - More lift
+  - Swapped with 6A(A)
-- 6A made a strong hit, more lift, swapped with 6A(A); hitbox appears one frame sooner
+  - Hitbox appears one frame sooner
 - 6A(B) made a strong hit
+- 6A(A)
+  - Made a strong hit
-- 6A(A) made a strong hit, swapped with 6A
+  - Swapped with 6A
+- 6AA(A)
-- 6AA(A) made a strong hit, launches
+  - Made a strong hit
+  - Launches
 - 6AAA(A) does one more damage on each hit with less lift and better connection in the air
 - 8A "lands" three frames sooner
 - 8A(B) less lift
 - 8A(A) less lift
 - 4A window improved
+- Act4A
-- Act4A all hits are unblockable except the last, links better on airborne
+  - All hits are unblockable except the last
+  - Links better on airborne
 - 2A(A) has more lift
 - 2AA(A) added as 6AAA(A)
 - 5X